xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-net-delegate.md

 ```

-Then, when calling a .NET method that requires a `Delegate` of type `System.Eventhandler`, but whose signature is imprecise in this respect, the object `del` should be used instead.
+Then, when calling a .NET method that requires a Delegate of type System.Eventhandler, but whose signature is imprecise in this respect, the object `del` should be used instead.